 A new sign will also be erected to ensure that no parking is allowed restricting access to the main gate.

-It was decided that another meeting must be arranged shortly regarding possible funding for new play equipment to replace some of the older equipment.
+It was decided that another meeting must be arranged shortly regarding possible funding for new play equipment to replace some of the older equipment and Marcia was asked to enquire as to how the Parish Council could support this.

 Finally we decided on the best form of communication between committee members and that meetings should be held at least four times a year.